 To determine the guidelines' recommended disposition, locate the cell where the appropriate crime category column and criminal history row intersect.
-The proper crime category column is based on: (1) the level of the most serious presenting offense; and (2) the crime category.
-Addendum B, Crime Categories identifies specific categories for offenses of Murder, Death, Person, Possession Only, or Other.
-The list of Person crimes is meant to be a comprehensive list of felony and misdemeanor offenses.
-The list of Other crimes is not meant to be a comprehensive list and does not include misdemeanor offenses.
+The proper crime category column is based on: (1) the felony level of the most serious presenting offense; and (2) the crime category.
+Addendum B. Crime Categories identifies specific categories for offenses.
+Crimes categorized as other may not be specifically included in Addendum B.

-If there are multiple current offenses, refer to Addendum A, Crime Column Severity Listing, to determine which offense is the most severe and which column should be used.
+If there are multiple current offenses, refer to Addendum A, Crime Column Severity Listing. to determine which offense is the most severe and which column should be used.
 This listing will also indicate which matrix should be used when current offenses include both sex offenses and nonsex offenses.